darktjm/gamesup/README.md

 There may be other things that need to be done, but only if the game is "special".
-For example, Little Big Adventure 2 doesn't like being run for C:\ in Linux, so I create a soft link from . to LBA2 and change paths in the config file to launch from C:\LBA2 instead of C:\.
+For example, Little Big Adventure 2 doesn't like being run for `C:\` in Linux, so I create a soft link from `.` to `LBA2` and change paths in the config file to launch from `C:\LBA2` instead of `C:\`.

-After that, I launch the game using a wrapper script, dosbox-game.sh.
+Similar to Linux native games, I pick a short name, and write a short wrapper script with that name to launch the game.
+This script always sources a helper script, `dosbox-game.sh`.
+The main purpose of the helper script is to use unionfs to keep the installed game pristine.
-The main purpose of this wrapper is to use unionfs to keep the installed game pristine.
-This adds a "-u" argument to the game launcher script, which unmounts the unionfs if it isn't already, and a "-U" argument to just mount the unionfs and exit without launching the game.
-Similar to the Linux games, I create a script with a short name, and use that in the launcher desktop file (which comes from enabling a menu entry in Linux installers, or just filled in from scratch for Windows installers, using the icon extracted by dos-gameprep).
-The game script goes in /usr/local/bin and the icon in /usr/local/share/applications.
+This adds a "`-u`" argument to the game launcher script, which unmounts the unionfs if it isn't already, and a "`-U`" argument to just mount the unionfs and exit without launching the game.
+The game script goes in `/usr/local/bin`.
+The desktop file is then modified to use my wrapper script instead of `start.sh` and get the icon from the new location.
+For games that only have Windows installers, I just fill in a desktop file from scratch, using the icon extracted by `dos-gameprep.
+The desktop file is then moved to `/usr/local/share/applications`, owned by root:games.
 A typical script looks like:

     #!/bin/sh
     game=Game\ Name
     . /usr/local/share/dosbox-game.sh

-The game should be installed in /usr/local/games/dosbox/Game\ Name, with the actual game in a subdirectory called data.
-Running the script without arguments uses Game\ Name.conf, and running it with a single argument uses Game\ Name<arg>.conf.
+The game should be installed in `/usr/local/games/dosbox/Game\ Name`, with the actual game in a subdirectory called `data`.
+Running the script without arguments uses `Game\ Name.conf`, and running it with a single argument uses `Game\ Name`*arg*`.conf`; both of these are in the `data` subdirectory with the game.

 ags scummvm
 ===========
 For games that use Adventure Game Studio and scummvm, I use the gentoo-supplied ebuilds and system binaries and delete the supplied interpreters.
-For AGS, I also delete the supplied acsetup.cfg, since that seems to cure full-screen mode and sound issues.
-I stick AGS games in /usr/local/games/ags and sscummvm games in /usr/local/games/scummvm, all with the same directory structure.
-The GOG.com installer's root directory name, with the game itself in a subdirectory (game for ags and data for scummvm).
+For AGS, I also delete the supplied `acsetup.cfg`, since that seems to cure full-screen mode and sound issues.
+I stick AGS games in `/usr/local/games/ags` and sscummvm games in `/usr/local/games/scummvm`, all with the same directory structure.
+The GOG.com installer's root directory name, with the game itself in a subdirectory (`game` for ags and `data` for scummvm).
 A typical ags launcher looks like:

     #!/bin/sh